Firesphere/silverstripe-newsmodule/README.md

 ## Installation

- 1. Make a fork of this module.
+ 1. In your site-root, do `git clone https://github.com/Firesphere/silverstripe-newsmodule.git newsmodule` or if you wish to add it as git submodule `git submodule add https://github.com/Firesphere/silverstripe-newsmodule.git newsmodule`
- 2. In your site-root, do `git clone https://{your username}@github.com/{your username}/silverstripe-newsmodule.git`.
+ 2. Run in your browser - `www.example.com/dev/build` to rebuild the database.
- 3. Run in your browser - `www.example.com/dev/build` to rebuild the database.
+ 3. Create a NewsHolderPage type in your Pages Admin (todo, autocreate this page)
- 4. Create a NewsHolderPage type in your Pages Admin (todo, autocreate this page)
+ 4. Got improvements or bugfixes? [fork it on github](https://github.com/Firesphere/silverstripe-newsmodule/fork_select)!

 ## Best Practices